-The proposed rulemaking eliminates compensation for reactive power that is produced within a "standard power factor range" (also known as the "deadband" of 0.95 leading to 0.95 lagging, unless otherwise denoted in a generation facility's interconnection agreement) within which a facility must be able to operate when operating at full real power capacity.7
+The proposed rulemaking eliminates compensation for reactive power that is produced within the standard power factor range - also known as the "deadband" of 0.95 leading to 0.95 lagging, unless otherwise denoted in a generation facility's interconnection agreement - within which a facility must be able to operate when operating at full real power capacity.[7]

-In addition to real power (MW), generation facilities also produce two other types of power-reactive power (MVAr) and apparent power (MVA).
+In addition to real power, measured in megawatts, generation facilities also produce two other types of power - reactive power, measured in megavolt-amperes reactive; and apparent power, measured in megavolt-amperes.
 Reactive power is an ancillary service that is necessary to control system voltage within ranges that ensure that the transmission system operates efficiently and reliably.

 Reactive power can be produced or absorbed to maintain voltage levels.
 Apparent power is the total power output of the system.

-The relationship among real, reactive, and apparent power is often described in terms of the sides of a right triangle.8 Apparent power forms the hypotenuse of the triangle, with real power as the base and reactive power as the height.
+The relationship among real, reactive and apparent power is often described in terms of the sides of a right triangle.[8]
+Apparent power forms the hypotenuse of the triangle, with real power as the base and reactive power as the height.

-Power factor is the ratio of a facility's real power to its apparent power and is a measure of a generating unit's efficiency.
-Power factor can range from 1.0 to 0.0, with a power factor of 1.0 representing only real power, or maximum energy transfer and efficiency, and a power factor 0.0 representing only reactive power.
+Power factor is the ratio of a facility's real power to its apparent power, and is a measure of a generating unit's efficiency.
+Power factor can range from 1.0 to 0.0, with a power factor of 1.0 representing only real power, or maximum energy transfer and efficiency, and a power factor of 0.0 representing only reactive power.

 While the math behind reactive power is straightforward, approaches to reactive power compensation have varied by region.
-CAISO, SPP, and some non-RTO/ISO transmission operators do not compensate resources for the provision of reactive power.
-NYISO and ISO-NE rely on "a flat rate representing dollars per MVAR-year, which is multiplied by the resource's tested reactive power capability."9
+The California Independent System Operator, Southeast Power Pool, and some other transmission operators that are not regional transmission organizations or independent system operators do not compensate resources for the provision of reactive power.

+The New York Independent System Operator and ISO New England rely on a flat rate that represents dollars per MVAR-year.
+This rate is then multiplied by a resource's tested reactive power capability.[9]

-PJM and some non-RTO/ISO transmission operators rely on the AEP Methodology, a cost-based methodology that compensates resources on a case-by-case basis based on reactive power capability.10 Until last year, MISO had also
+PJM Interconnect and some non-RTO and non-ISO transmission operators rely on the American Electric Power methodology.
+This is a cost-based methodology that compensates resources on a case-by-case basis based on reactive power capability.[10]